MEPP-team/MEPP2/Install.md

   $ make install && cd

   # Qt
-  $ sudo apt install libqt4-dev (or qtdeclarative5-dev but today OpenSceneGraph is only SingleThread with Qt 5, so prefer Qt 4...)
+  $ sudo apt install libqt4-dev libqt4-opengl-dev (or qtdeclarative5-dev libqt5opengl5-dev for Qt 5 but today OpenSceneGraph is only SingleThread with Qt 5, so prefer Qt 4...)

   # OpenSceneGraph
   $ sudo apt install libopenscenegraph-3.4-dev (or libopenscenegraph-dev)